Hephaest/Minesweeper/README.md

 /**
  * This class provides a representation of a single game square.
- * The class is abstract, and should be extended to provide domain
+ * The class is abstract, and should be extended to provide domain.
  * specific functionality.
  * @author joe finney
  */